w5dx/ImpactDex/README.md

 3. They get a decentralized trading platform to trade Polkadot & Ethereum tokens.
 4. This will be one of the first Decentralized exchanges to have High-Frequency Trading bot support using APIs directly from full nodes.
    ![Web3 Grants](https://github.com/Polkadex-Substrate/Documentation/blob/master/images/web3%20foundation_grants_badge_black.svg)
-## Build the Polkadex Node 💃
+## Build the ImpactDex Node 💃

-To build Polkadex, you will need a proper Substrate development environment.
+To build ImpactDex, you will need a proper Substrate development environment.
 If you need a refresher setting up your Substrate environment, see [Substrate's Getting Started Guide](https://substrate.dev/docs/en/knowledgebase/getting-started/).

 Note that cloning master might result in an unstable build.
 If you want a stable version, check out the [latest releases](https://github.com/Polkadex-Substrate/Polkadex/releases).